 The Basics: What You Should Know

-“5-free” nail polish means that a nail polish doesn’t contain the top 5 most toxic chemicals most often found in nail polish formulas.
+“5-free” nail polish means that the nail polish doesn’t contain the top 5 most toxic chemicals most often found in nail polish formulas.
 Typical 5-free polishes are do not contain dibutyl phthalate (aka dbp), formaldehyde and formaldehyde resins, toluene, or camphor.
 Avoiding these five hazardous chemicals should be your baseline requirement.

 Meanwhile, “7-free” nail polish goes a little bit further than 5-free.
-It means that nail polish doesn’t contain two additional not great chemicals– usually ethyl tosylamide and triphenyl phosphate (aka tphp).
+It means that the nail polish doesn’t contain two additional not great chemicals– usually ethyl tosylamide and triphenyl phosphate (aka tphp).
 Therefore, 7-free nail polish is just a little bit “cleaner” than 5-free polish.

-Next, “8-free” nail polish means that a nail polish does not contain dibutyl phthalate (dbp), toluene, formaldehyde, formaldehyde resin, camphor, ethyl tosylamide, triphenyl phosphate (tphp) or xylene.
+Next, “8-free” nail polish means that the nail polish does not contain dibutyl phthalate (dbp), toluene, formaldehyde, formaldehyde resin, camphor, ethyl tosylamide, triphenyl phosphate (tphp) or xylene.
 All of these chemicals are carcinogens and endocrine disruptors, which are toxic to our bodies.

 Finally, “10-free” nail polish is the best of the best.
-This means that a nail polish is free from all the same things as 8-free polish, as well as parabens and tert-butyl hydroperoxide.
-10-free designation is as of this writing the highest standard in the non-toxic nail polish industry, and it’s the one that I personally strive to use most frequently.
-While 10-free polish is harder to find, it’s worth being scrupulous about.
-(We’ve included links to our favorite 10-free nail polish brands, below.)
+This means that the nail polish is free from all the same things as 8-free polish, as well as parabens and tert-butyl hydroperoxide.
+The 10-free designation is the highest standard in the non-toxic nail polish industry, and it’s the one that I personally strive to use most frequently.

-PSA: some of the products mentioned in this article contain Amazon Affiliate links, which means that in some cases we earn from sales.
+PSA: some of the products mentioned in this article contain Amazon Affiliate links, which means that in some cases we may earn from sales.
 However, we don’t write about anything we haven’t extensively researched and personally tested on ourselves and our loved ones.
-On that note, we love Cote’s Wild Sea Rose acetone-free nail polish remover.
-(It’s one of the few effective natural nail polish removers on the market.
-Check it out!)

 Either way, we think you’ll love all of the nail polish in this non-toxic nail polish guide, too.
 Read on for more details on what brands to buy and why.

 Sundays Nail Polish is 10-free, cruelty-free, vegan, and never tested on animals.
-IMHO, this is the single best non toxic nail polish brand on the market.
+IMHO, this is the single best non-toxic nail polish brand on the market.
 We love the minimalist, library-index-like bottles, which make us feel like fashionable scientists when we paint our nails.

 Try the L3 Pastel Blue, above, which makes a great accent color to any of their subtle, elegant coral shades.
-For a natural nail polish, Sunday’s color’s are surprisingly opaque and shiny.
+For a natural nail polish, Sunday’s colors are surprisingly opaque and shiny.
 (Just be sure to use the requisite two coats!)
 The colors don’t ever feel gummy or tacky, either.

 It bears repeating that Sundays is easily the best non-toxic nail polish for people who want a super-clean nail color.
 As a result, it does come at a price (about $18 a bottle).